Calculate Mean of a Vector in R Using mean()

 Example 2 – mean() of Numeric Vector with trim Attribute

-In this example, we will find the mean of numeric vector using mean() function.
-We will also pass trim attribute to trim off percentage of elements at start and end of the vector.
+In this example, we will find the mean of a numeric vector using mean() function.
+We will also pass trim attribute to trim a fraction of elements from the start and end after sorting.

 example.R – R Program